Yinka Dene Alliance

-The Yinka Dene Alliance is a coalition of six First Nations from northern British Columbia, organized to prevent the Enbridge Northern Gateway Pipelines being built through their traditional territories.
+The Yinka Dene Alliance was a coalition of six First Nations from northern British Columbia, organized to prevent the Enbridge Northern Gateway Pipelines being built through their traditional territories.
 The coalition first comprised the Nadleh Whut'en, Nak'azdli, Takla Lake, Saik'uz and Wet'suwet'en First Nations.
-The Tl'azt'en First Nation has since joined.
-These bands represent the interests of around 5,000 aboriginals.
-They are utilizing indigenous, Canadian and international law, and organizing various public protests across Canada.
+The Tl'azt'en First Nation later joined.
+These bands represented the interests of around 5,000 aboriginals.
+The alliance was active from 2010 until 2016 when the pipeline project was cancelled.
+They utilized indigenous, Canadian and international law, and organized various public protests across Canada.

 Opposition to Enbridge Northern Gateway Pipelines

-The Northern Gateway project is a proposal by Enbridge Inc. to build a twin pipeline between Bruderheim, Alberta and Kitimat, British Columbia.
-The pipeline would carry natural gas condensate to Bruderheim, and crude oil to Kitimat, where it would be transported to Asia by oil tankers.
-The Yinka Dene Alliance, and many other First Nations groups, oppose the project because of the threat it poses to the environment, their ways of life, and their land rights.
+The Northern Gateway project was a proposal by Enbridge Inc. to build a twin pipeline between Bruderheim, Alberta, and Kitimat, British Columbia.
+The pipeline would have carried natural gas condensate to Bruderheim and crude oil to Kitimat, where it would have been transported to Asia by oil tankers.
+The Yinka Dene Alliance, and many other First Nations groups, opposed the project because of the threat it posed to the environment, their ways of life, and their land rights.